shady-gang/vcc-www/content/why.md

 ## Dissatisfaction with "Legacy" Shading Languages

 Back in the early 2000s a significant revolution happened in the world of realtime computer graphics: we moved from "dumb" graphics accelerator that had only a fixed set of functionality (texturing slots, blended vertex colors, hardware T&L ... ) to increasingly programmable hardware.
-This hardware transition was accompanied by an API transition, de-emphasising the classic OpenGL state machine in favour of then-new high-level shading languages: GLSL and HLSL.
+This hardware transition was accompanied by an API transition, de-emphasizing the classic OpenGL state machine in favour of then-new high-level shading languages: GLSL and HLSL.

 Since then, comparatively little has happened to the shading language ecosystem for graphics APIs.
-The aforementionned pair is still relevant for Vulkan and DirectX 12, even though the rest of the API surface has been dramatically modernised.
+The aforementioned pair is still relevant for Vulkan and DirectX 12, even though the rest of the API surface has been dramatically modernized.
 Worse still, their once bleeding-edge capabilities have since then dulled in relevance, and the approach of having dedicated languages with custom syntax directly conflicts with the goals of GPU offloading and heterogenous compute.

 ### The Compute and Graphics Schism

-Many know there are two kinds of GPU APIs: compute and graphics.
+Broadly speaking, there are two kinds of GPU APIs: compute and graphics.
 CUDA, ROCm and OpenCL are filed as the former, while Vulkan, DirectX and OpenGL would be the latter.
 On the surface it would seem that graphics APIs and compute APIs overlap - both let you program the GPU, and in fact modern graphics APIs offer "compute shaders".

 But these compute shaders are not the same as the compute kernels found in dedicated GPGPU apis, and severely lag behind in terms of features.
-Modern GPGPUs APIs work towards making GPU programming as close to general programming as possible - implementing complete C and C++ ccompilers for GPUs that follow normal syntax.
+Modern GPGPUs APIs work towards making GPU programming as close to general programming as possible - implementing complete C and C++ compilers for GPUs that follow normal syntax.

 ### Working Towards Single-Source GPU programming